Success! TRAVEL24 has been applied to your cart.

 As you may already know, dandruff commonly presents as white flakes of dry skin cells on your scalp, which can lead to an itchy scalp.
 On the other hand, seborrheic dermatitis is often more severe, and its symptoms revolve around having flaky, visibly inflamed, aggravated, or sensitive skin.
 [12] Untreated and severe seborrheic dermatitis may even lead to hair loss or a secondary bacterial infection.

-Can Apple Cider Vinegar Treat Dandruff & Seborrheic Dermatitis?
+Can Apple Cider Vinegar Reduce Dandruff & Seborrheic Dermatitis Symptoms?

 Unfortunately, there have yet to be rigorous clinical trials or studies conducted to thoroughly study the effect of apple cider vinegar on either of these conditions.
 However, numerous personal reports and success stories have suggested that this natural remedy could actually work.